skippyr/libtmk/README.md

 ## ❡ Help

-If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/libtmk/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.
+If you need help related to this project, open a new issue in its [issues page](https://github.com/skippyr/libtmk/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

+## ❡ Privacy

+This software does not collect, store or share any user data.
+It only gathers the minimal information needed for its functionality, and this data is discarded once its execution is over.
+Its source code is available for reviews.
+If you have any questions about it, open a new issue in its [issues page](https://github.com/skippyr/libtmk/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

 ## ❡ Contributing